Bank of America Corp Earnings - Q1 2026 Analysis & Highlights

 • Macroeconomic Environment

-• The company's research team expects moderate US and global growth over the next several years, with forward-looking GDP growth rates in the US in the 2% range and faster growth around the world.
+• The company's research team continues to see a resilient economy with core activities continuing despite uncertainty, with forward-looking GDP growth rates in the US in the 2% range.

 • Inflation projections remain elevated in 2026 and into 2027 on both a US and global basis.

-• The US consumer continues to spend across all platforms, with total consumer spending at Bank of America of $4.5 trillion annually, up 5% from 2024 and maintaining consistent 5% growth in Q1 2026.
+• US consumer spending across all platforms at Bank of America totaled $4.5 trillion annually, up 5% from 2024 and maintaining consistent 5% growth in Q1 2026 compared to Q1 2025.

 • Debit and credit card spending was up 6% year-over-year, with increases in entertainment, services, travel, and retail categories.

-• Management noted ongoing conflicts in the Middle East with implications for the energy market, inflation, and growth, though impacts to date have been measured and absorbed by economies.
+• Management noted ongoing conflicts in the Middle East with implications for the energy market, inflation, and growth, though impacts have been measured and absorbed by economies.

 • Unemployment levels remain in the 4.5% range with solid wage growth across the earning spectrum, supporting consumer spending capability.

-• New claims are around 200,000 and continuing claims at 1.8 million, at levels higher than pre-pandemic on a larger workforce basis.
+• New claims are around 200,000 and continuing claims are at 1.8 million, levels higher than pre-pandemic on a larger workforce basis.

 • Growth Opportunities and Strategies